Establishing, Changing, or Closing an Academic Program Policy

 Pacific Northwest University of Health Science (PNWU), as an accredited member of the Northwest Commission on Colleges and Universities (NWCCU), is required to notify NWCCU of all substantive changes to academic programs following the NWCCU Substantive Change Policy and ensure that PNWU continues to remain compliant with Washington Student Achievement Council (WSAC) requirements including relevant Washington Administrative Code (WAC) and Revised Code of Washington (RCW) regulations.

-Each college/school or academic program, under the auspices of the program’s dean/director follows the recommendations/procedures provided in the PNWU Academic Program Guide to ensure substantive academic program changes are planned for, approved, and accurately reported in a timely manner first to the Provost and PNWU’s NWCCU ALO, and then to the PNWU community.
-The respective college/school/program dean/director is also responsible for notifying the appropriate programmatic accreditor, e.g., Commission on Osteopathic College Accreditation (COCA), Commission on Accreditation in Physical Therapy Education (CAPTE), Accreditation Council for Occupational Therapy Education (ACOTE), Commission on Dental Accreditation (CODA).
+Each college/school or academic program, under the auspices of the program’s dean/director follows the Procedure for Establishing, Changing, or Closing an Academic Program to ensure substantive academic program changes are planned for, approved, and accurately reported in a timely manner first to the Provost and PNWU’s NWCCU ALO, and then to the PNWU community.
+The respective college/school/program dean/director is also responsible for notifying the appropriate programmatic accreditor, e.g., Commission on Osteopathic College Accreditation (COCA), Commission on Accreditation on Physical Therapy Education (CAPTE), Accreditation Council for Occupational Therapy Education (ACOTE), Commission on Dental Accreditation (CODA).

 Definitions: